 - Cut the stem end off the jalapeños and scrape the innards (including seeds) out.

 - To stuff the jalapeños, cut a strip off a block of Philadelphia cream cheese and inserted it into the jalapeño.

-- Wrap each jalapeño in fresh chorizo sausage.
-As an estimate I used approximately one chorizo sausage per jalapeño but I guess it depends on the size of your jalapeños.
-Try to make sure there are no cracks and the jalapeño is completely sealed by the chorizo.
+- Place the stuffed jalapeño on one flattened sausage oval then cover it with the other.
+Use your hands to press the sausage together.
+Make sure there are no cracks and the jalapeño is completely sealed by the chorizo.

-- Wrap a piece of bacon around the whole thing.
+- Wrap a piece of bacon around the jalapeño chorizo ball.

 - Place the armadillo eggs on aluminium trays and barbecue them at 350 F (on medium heat) for an hour, or until they reach an internal temperature of 160 F.

 - Remove armadillo eggs from heat and increase barbecue or oven temperature to 375 F. Brush them with barbecue sauce and return to the heat for another 10 minutes (you can brush with more sauce during this time if you like).
 The final temperature of the chorizo sausage should be 165 F.